Google should break up digital ad business over competition concerns, European regulators say

 European Commission Vice President Margrethe Vestager says Google is dominant on both sides of the ad-selling market.
 Google abused that position by favoring its own ad exchange, reinforcing its ability to charge a high fee for its services, the commission said.

-Google brought in $54.5 billion in ad sales and YouTube earned nearly $6.7 billion in ad sales in the first three months of the year, but that marked a back-to-back slump as companies spend more cautiously.
+While Google brought in $54.5 billion in ad sales and YouTube earned nearly $6.7 billion in ad sales in the first three months of the year, that marked a back-to-back slump.

 Chan reported from London.